Tracktion/choc/README.md

 ### Highlights

-The library is getting quite big now.
+The library is getting quite big now!
 Some of its many delights include:

 #### Miscellaneous